kosail/Aria/README.md

 ## Known limitations
 #### 1. The Desktop version only supports WAV audio format.
 I did try my best, but I couldn't find an audio library that supported OGG format AND be fast as hell (or well, fast enough to not freeze the UI.
 I'm still a totally beginner in coroutines and async programming, so it was very hard for me to find a solution).
+#### 2. The Desktop version have a delay on changing the volume
+It happen both on individual sounds and the master volume.
+I can't figure out why... is it a limitation of javax.sample?

 ---